58. The Adverse Consequences of Self-Preservation

 By Xiaowei, China

-In 2019, Sister Guan Xin was brought in to keep tabs on our church’s work.
+In 2019, Sister Guan Xin was assigned to follow up on our church’s work.
 I already knew her from a couple of years earlier, and found that she hadn’t changed.
-In gatherings she often spoke words and doctrines, but could not share any experience or understanding of God’s words.
+In gatherings she often spoke words and doctrines, but could not share any experiential understanding of God’s words.
 When brothers and sisters were struggling in their duty, she constantly criticized and reprimanded them rather than fellowshipping on the truth to resolve their difficulties.
 This left them feeling beaten down and offered no path of practice.
 When some were in a negative state and couldn’t shake it off for the time being, Guan Xin passed verdicts on and castigated them, which left them feeling constrained.
 She often called attention to how she’d given up her job and family, and had suffered and paid a price, and lots of newer church members who lacked discernment really looked up to her.
 The work of the church wasn’t going well, around then, and the brothers and sisters were not in a good state.
 Later I found out that Li Xiao, a gospel deacon, wasn’t pulling her weight in the performance of her duty or doing any real work at all.
 She didn’t change after several rounds of fellowship and pruning, and even became negative and resistant about it.
 This was holding up our gospel work and she needed to be replaced.
 I talked with Guan Xin about this, but she felt it would be hard to find a good candidate to take over, and insisted that Li Xiao should stay on.
 She even said to me, in a loud manner, “How many times have you tried to help Li Xiao out of compassion, since you discovered her issues?
 Have you fulfilled your responsibilities?
-Look at people’s potential instead of being so arrogant!”
+Don’t be so arrogant and pass verdicts on others so casually!”
 I was thinking, “Compassionate help is for those who can accept the truth, whereas a person who won’t accept fellowship and won’t change should be replaced right away, in line with principle.”
 I persisted with my point of view to begin with, but Guan Xin consistently disagreed and we started arguing.
 Several brothers and sisters who were present urged me not to be so competitive, which made me feel kind of constrained.
 “None of them have discernment over what Guan Xin is saying,” I thought, “and if I stick to my guns about dismissing Li Xiao, they may say I am arrogant, self-righteous and obstinate, and that I am disrupting and disturbing the church’s work.”
 After that, I kept quiet.

 We needed to elect an upper leader after that, and were asked to suggest suitable candidates.
 Some of the brothers and sisters wanted to recommend Guan Xin.
 I was thinking that she tended to do things her own way without looking to principle, and she just spoke words and doctrines rather than resolving the real issues of others.
 She wasn’t a good candidate, and I knew I needed to fellowship with the brothers and sisters for their discernment.
 But Guan Xin and I had argued about changing the gospel deacon, and others had thought I was being competitive about it.
 If I now said that Guan Xin wasn’t a good candidate, would they say I was using this chance to settle a grudge and suppress her?
 I figured, “Fine, the less trouble, the better.
 I’m not voting for Guan Xin, but if they want to elect her it’s up to them.”
 But when it came to writing the appraisal, I felt concerned.
 Everyone else had pretty good things to say about Guan Xin, so if I wrote my honest opinion, the leader would think that despite being perfectly aware Guan Xin wasn’t a good candidate, I hadn’t fellowshipped on the truth about this with brothers and sisters and helped them suggest candidates suited to the principles.
 Which meant I wasn’t upholding the church’s work.
 Would the leader then stop cultivating me?
 I was in a quandary about what to do.
 Eventually I decided to go along with everyone else’s views.
 In the appraisal, I simply wrote about Guan Xin’s positives.
 I said, phonily, that she pursued the truth, had good humanity and was compassionate, and that when she saw corruption in us she found relevant words of God to help us….
 I felt a prick of conscience on finishing the appraisal.
 When I read God’s words after that, I gained no enlightenment, and doing my duty also drained me.
 However, I didn’t self-reflect.
 I just hoped that luck was on my side.
 With so many candidates, she probably wouldn’t be elected.
 In which case there would be no chance for my dishonest appraisal to come to light.
 As it happened, Guan Xin was indeed elected to upper leadership.
 I was shocked, and felt somewhat unsettled.
 Had our positive appraisals misguided everyone?
 But I still didn’t have the courage to tell the leader the truth, consoling myself instead with the thought that if Guan Xin really wasn’t suited for leadership then God would reveal her.
 But I continued to feel uneasy about it.